 Urinary tract infections are more common in women than in men.
 Risk factors associated with UTIs in women include:

 Additional UTI risk factors:

 In general, increasing water.
 Intake to flush bacteria out before it gets a hold is helpful.
-Cranberry juice is commonly recommended to decrease risk for a UTI, but there are no studies supporting its use.
+Cranberry juice is commonly recommended to decrease the risk for a UTI, but no studies are supporting its use.
 Women should always wipe from front to back and empty their bladders after intercourse.
-Avoid irritating products such as deoderants, douches and powders.
-Try and use other birth control methods other than diaphragms or spermicide treated condoms.
+Avoid irritating products such as deodorants, douches, and powders.
+Try and use other birth control methods other than diaphragms or spermicide-treated condoms.

 There is a commonly held belief that drinking cranberry juice or taking cranberry tablets will help to treat or prevent a urinary tract infection.
 There is an active ingredient in cranberries called A-type proanthocyanidins that may prevent the adherence of E.coli bacteria to the bladder wall.
-The amount of this acitve ingredient in supplements and juice does vary significantly.
-Additionally, studies looking at clinical UTIs in patients taking supplements or drinking cranberry juices are mixed with some showing a benefits and others showing no benefit at all.
-Some definitive recommendations that are scienttifically provent to prevent UTIs are taking precaution with sexual activity.
+The amount of this active ingredient in supplements and juice does vary significantly.
+Additionally, studies looking at clinical UTIs in patients taking supplements or drinking cranberry juices are mixed with some showing benefits and others showing no benefit at all.
+Some definitive recommendations that are scientifically proven to prevent UTIs are taking precautions with sexual activity.
 Patients with more sexual partners are at higher risk for UTIs.
-Using spermicides and diaphragms are additionally assoicated with an increased risk for UTIs.
+Using spermicides and diaphragms is additionally associated with an increased risk for UTIs.
 Good bowel habits help prevent UTIs.
 Patients with constipation or diarrhea tend to have more pathological bacteria in and around the vagina.
-Balancing "good" bacteria with the "bad" by taking probiotics with lactobacillus and using estrogen cream in post menopausal women to optimize the pH for the "good" bacteria can help prevent UTIs as well.
+Balancing "good" bacteria with the "bad" by taking probiotics with lactobacillus and using estrogen cream in post-menopausal women to optimize the pH for the "good" bacteria can help prevent UTIs as well.